-How Does Google Rank Websites?
+How Does Google Rank Search Results?

 Therefore, appearing higher in the search result pages for a given search query directly means you’re the most relevant and authoritative result for it according to Google.

-These search result pages answer specific search queries which are made up from keywords and phrases.
+These search result pages answer specific search queries which are made up of keywords and phrases.
 Google’s AI is also able to understand the meaning behind each query – and therefore processes them in concepts rather than just individual words.
 This algorithm works similarly to the way we humans understand and process language – and is therefore called Natural Language Processing (NLP).

 But to say that’s the end of the story is unfair.
 As we established, there are over 210 known factors that influence your rankings.